kev-dev1/kev-dev1.github.io/index.md

 # Kev-Dev Projects

 I focus on Open Source and Privacy.
-Actually I working on Program Scripts.
-All the Project´s are working on my free time.
+Actually I working on Program Scripts and all the Project´s are working on my free time.

 ## Linux Kernel Compiler (Under Developing)
 <a href="https://github.com/kev-dev1/Linux-Kernel-Compiler" target="_blank" title="Linux Kernel Compiler">Linux Kernel Compiler</a>